 August 14, 1999 - this was the last day Dan Buckingham could walk.
-He was 18 years old and a first year Otago Uni student when he put his head in the wrong place in a scrum during a game of club rugby and broke his neck.
+He was 18 years old and a first year Otago Uni student when he put his head in the wrong place in a scrum during a game of club rugby, and broke his neck.

-He has sat on a number of boards, and currently holds the positions of Chair of The Attitude Trust and Deputy Chair of Auckland Council's Disability Advisory Panel.
+Outside of work and sport, Dan has sat on a number of boards, and currently holds the positions of Chair of The Attitude Trust and Deputy Chair of Auckland Council's Disability Advisory Panel.

 - Olympics & Paralympics